SM 25x325 [2xM8] / N52 - magnetic roller

 - By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices and very advanced devices.
+- Significant importance in advanced technologically fields – find application in computer drives, electric motors, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: